Choosing the right page layout (template)

 - and the standard content page template.

-Landing page templates are normally only used on main the landing page(s) for sections of teh website.
+Landing page templates should only be used on main the landing page(s) for sections of the website.
 The vast majority of your pages will use the default template - the content page.
 This is the layout being used for this page.

 The content page

 The content page is made up of three main areas where content can be added.